 Saudi Arabia suspends prayers at mosques over coronavirus

-Saudi Arabia said on Tuesday that mosques would no longer receive worshippers for the customary five daily prayers or the weekly Friday congregation, aimed at limiting the spread of the coronavirus which has infected 171 people.
-Neighbouring Oman, with 24 infections, also closed mosques, restaurants, coffee shops, tourist sites and traditional markets and malls, except groceries and pharmacies.
+Saudi Arabia said on Tuesday that mosques would no longer receive worshippers for the customary five daily prayers or the weekly Friday congregation in a move aimed at limiting the spread of the coronavirus which has infected 171 people.
+Neighbouring Oman also closed mosques, restaurants, coffee shops, tourist sites and traditional markets and malls, except groceries and pharmacies.
 It barred foreigners from entering and nationals from leaving, state TV said.

 Qatar, which reported three new cases, bringing its total to 442, likewise shuttered mall shops not selling food or pharmaceuticals, and closed part of an industrial zone for at least two weeks, a government spokeswoman said.
 Saudi Arabia registered 38 new infections to take the total to 171.
 The kingdom has taken drastic steps to combat the outbreak, including suspending the Umrah pilgrimage, halting all international flights, and closing schools and most public establishments.